Chapter 8. Validation and Diagnostics

 Links Using the Role: Prefix to Empty Roles Diagnostic

 To clear this diagnostic, simply remove the link to the cast list.
+Alternatively, add a note to the character list.

 Broken Link Chains Diagnostic

 When we have split elements (e.g., a quote that spans multiple verse lines, so must be split into multiple <quote> elements), we use the @next and @prev attributes to link to the other parts of the element.
-If the links do not correctly go to an xml:id either before or after the element, this diagnostic will flag it.
+If the links do not correctly go to an xml:id either before or after the element, the diagnostic will flag it.
 For more information, see Encode Split Elements.

 To resolve this diagnostic, check that the numbering is correct for each part of the split element.
 Then, check that the value of each @prev and @next attribute links to an existing xml:id.